Grant-Gordon/scRNA-seq_Context_Conditional_Autoencoder/README.md

 If you are running on an HPC you will likely also need to submit a slurm job.
 In theory training can be done exclusivly with the python entrypoint in `main.py` however, as this project was designed for HPC use, a SLURM entry point template has been provided as well.

-*It is worth noting, different HPC's have differnt configurations and capabilities.
-The provided template may not work on a Users HPC.*
+***It is worth noting, different HPC's have differnt configurations and capabilities.
+The provided template may not work on a given users HPC setup.***

+Similar to `main.py`,  start by copying the `template_slurm_submission.sh` and renaming it.
+This is the Bash/HPC entry point that will be `sbatch`-ed.

 ---
-* Lastly a User must simply edit the SBATCH directives, and project/venv paths
+* User must simply edit the SBATCH directives, and project/venv paths to match thier HPC setup.
 ---
 ```
 #!/bin/bash